clabasky/codeinthecards/README.md

 Code in the cards is a super simple way to create coded messages.

+A live example can be seen here - https://dxbe26btdbbn4.cloudfront.net/

 The arrangement of the deck of cards is used as the secret key that encodes the messages using AES-256.
 The arrangement is then hashed, and the hashed deck arrangement and cipher text is stored in a noSQL database (DynamoDB).

 Any number of cards can be used, but the message becomes increasingly secure as the card arrangement becomes longer.